japeltom/arris/README.md

 earlier versions of Python just fine.
 For windowing, Arris uses Qt version 6, so your operating system should have the necessary libraries installed.
 The necessary Python package dependencies are listed in `requirements.txt`.
-In addition, Arris needs the command line utilities `exiv2` and `jpegtran`.
-On most distros, the former is included in the package `exiv2` and the latter in `libjpeg-turbo` or similar.
+In addition, Arris needs the command line utilities `exiv2`, `magick`, and `jpegtran`.
+On most distros, the first is included in the package `exiv2`, the second in `ImageMagick`, and the last in `libjpeg-turbo` or similar.

 # Brief usage instructions

 The metadata editor is on the `Editor` tab of the Arris main window (the `Browser` tab is empty and is to be implemented in the future).
 Use the left panel to navigate to a directory with photos you want to organize.
-The loaded photos are then displayed in the next panel (only JPG,CR2,RW2 files are supported at the moment).
+The loaded photos are then displayed in the next panel (only JPG,PNG,CR2,RW2 files are supported at the moment).
 When a photo is selected, the third panel will display its XMP metadata (if it exists), and the photo is displayed in the final panel.
 The date time is loaded from an EXIF tag (typically saved by